 Fast-forward to present-day Vancouver—in the “streetfight” era of imagining post-car urbanism—and Hastings-Sunrise has glimmers of living up to its original fantasy as a centre of the future—Vancouver 2.0.
 In the middle of this potential transformation is the reimagining of its oversized streets towards creating a new type of urban environment.
 One that throws away the norm and steers away from the simplistic model of urban life that characterizes virtually all contemporary cities.

 In no uncertain terms, the immense streets can accommodate an extensive re-programming with no changes to the existing lot pattern of the area.
 Integrating new bike lanes?
 Easy.
 Urban storm water?
 Not a problem.
 Light rail transit lines?
 Effortless.
 In fact, a standard NHL-sized hockey rink can fit within the street width with sidewalks to spare!
-For soccer fans, even a typical FIFA-sized soccer pitch can snuggle in there.
+For soccer fans, even a typical FIFA-sized soccer pitch can snuggle in there, you all know how much we love the www.sunbets.co.uk site.
 Want something more radical?
 There is enough space for standard small footprint homes to run down the centre of the street and still have room for two narrow lanes of car traffic and sidewalks.
 The possibilities are endless.

 Many challenges lie in the way.
 But all the ingredients are certainly within this modest corner of the city.
 And with Hastings-Sunrise being handed this rare opportunity for a second time, we would be remiss to let this opportunity slip away again.

 NOTE: This piece was originally published in the Summer 2017 print edition of Spacing Magazine.